maddude73/clientpass-doc-site-master/public/docs/USER_STORIES.md

 - **Story**: As a user, I want to see a before/after comparison when an adjustment is proposed.
 - **Story**: As a stylist, I want adjustments that require approval to be processed quickly without long delays.
 - **Story**: As a stylist, I want to use an enhanced referral form that provides more options and flexibility for service selection.
+- **Story**: As a stylist, I want to adjust service details for referral-based bookings with an audit trail for transparency.

 ## Epic: Open Chair Marketplace